Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 - Serve on bread with sliced cheese

-That’s it – an easy weekend meal plan that will take you from home to the woods and back again.
-You can find a printable version of the shopping list and recipes here.
+That’s it – an easy weekend camping menu that will take you from home to the woods and back again.

 Did you enjoy this post?
 Pin for later: